Divengerss/R-Type-documentations/docs/Server/architecture.md

 The server uses Asio non-boost C++20 to run.

-Every network codes are under the `net` namespace included in the `Netcode.hpp`.
+The network code can be found under the `net` namespace included in the `Network.hpp`.

 To instantiate a new server, simply call the `Server` class constructor and calls `startServer()` to start the server.
 Just by doing that will run your server properly.
 However, you need to keep your program open or the server will close itself if the main returns.